H.R. 1189: National Plan for Epilepsy Act

 1

 H.R.
-1189 requires HHS to establish and keep updating a National Plan for Epilepsy covering prevention, diagnosis, treatment, care, research, and quality of life.
+1189 requires HHS to build and keep updating a single National Plan for Epilepsy covering prevention, diagnosis, treatment, care coordination, research, and quality of life.

 2

-The HHS Secretary would have to publish the first national assessment within 2 years of enactment and update it every year after that, creating a regular public scorecard.
+HHS has to publish a national progress assessment within 2 years of enactment and update it every year after that.
+It's a public scorecard that runs until the law sunsets on December 31, 2035.

 3